-Over 6 million Jews and other persecuted people were murdered by the Nazis.
+Over 6 million Jews and members of other persecuted groups, such as Gypsies and homosexuals, were murdered by the Nazis.

 Survivors rarely returned home - many had lost their families and been denounced by their non-Jewish neighbors.

 The Allies held the Nuremberg Trials in 1945-46 to punish the perpetrators.
 During these trials, the atrocities committed by the Nazi were brought horrifyingly to light.